RULES

 The ID Icon Award recognizes a performance that stands out for its presence, originality, and lasting impact on the adjudication panel, independent of score.
 Soloist ID ICONS receive an exclusive Icon trophy, while Duet/Trio, Group, and Line/Production ID ICONS are awarded a distinguished banner.

-Competition Session Special Recognitions:
+Competition Session Signature Awards:

 TRNDSTTR Award